Melanie Verwoerd: Change of position

+Her turn against apartheid exposed her to some risk because she remembered: "...if you opened your mouth too much, the Security Police, who had people in every single class, in every single hostel - fellow students - would start taking notes.
+But they were so stupid, it was always easy to know which ones they were".

 In 1988, she studied for a Masters of Arts in Feminist Theology at Oxford, and returned to South Africa in 1990.
 On 11 February 1990, Nelson Mandela, the leader of the ANC was released from prison, and Verwoerd from her apartment in Oxford watched his release live on television while exchanging a toast of champagne with her husband.
 Verwoerd stated her Master's thesis at Oxford was: "It's all about the gender issues in religion.
 Like Roman Catholicism, the Dutch Reformed Church [one of the supporting blocks of apartheid] was vehemently opposed to women clergy.
 I wanted to buck that.
 I was the only girl in a class of 50 men when I was doing my Masters, which was a strange experience for me as I had no brothers, only sisters, and had gone to an all-girls' school".